Vendor vs. Supplier

 Similarities to Consider

 Despite all the differences, there is some undeniable overlap between vendors and suppliers.
 To start, both are selling something to others.
-Both are a vital part of the supply chain, as they are the ones sourcing goods for end-users.
-As such, they both play a pivotal role in procurement.
+Suppliers and vendors are both vital parts of the supply chain, as they are the ones sourcing goods for either manufacturers or end-users.
+As such, they both play a pivotal role in the procurement of products and services.

 It’s understandable why consumers refer to vendors and suppliers interchangeably.
-Further complicating things is the fact that some vendors may be categorized as suppliers when they are selling to other businesses.
+Further complicating things is the fact that some vendors may be considered suppliers when they are selling to other businesses instead of end users.
 For example, a vendor might sell designer clothing online directly to consumers.
 They become a supplier when they sell the same products in bulk to boutique retailers.

 Vendors and suppliers both have to work with distributors to move around goods, whether those are raw materials or finished products.
 Some vendors might handle shipping themselves, though this may depend on if they have a local storefront or are selling through an eCommerce platform.